 Similar incidents were reported in countries like Japan, China, South Korea, the Netherlands, the U.K, Belgium, Denmark, and many more countries.
 The sudden drop in demand in demand and price is compounding the losses of millions of small poultry farmers in an industry that only recently started to recover from the Covid-outbreak that hugely impacted sales during 2020.

-The last time avian influenza hit India in 2006 it seriously disrupted the functioning of poultry industry.
+The last time avian influenza hit India in 2006 it seriously disrupted the functioning of the poultry industry.
 The government intervened, first confirming the presence of the bird flu and then destroying numerous birds to control the spread of the virus.

 So here we will talk about everything about the bird flu.
-We will discuss whether this disease can spread from birds to human and whether you should stop eating poultry right now or not?
+We will discuss whether this disease can spread from birds to humans and whether you should stop eating poultry right now or not?

 How does it spread?

 Bird flu is a contagious disease, which means